matiaz/matiaz/README.md

 ## hi, I'm matiaz 🖖🏻

-I'm a mobile developer based in Costa Rica 🇨🇷, I enojoy going out for a hike in the mountains ⛰ and walking in the beach 🏖, ohh, and I love music 📻, sports ⚽️ and cars 🏎.
+I'm a mobile developer based in Costa Rica 🇨🇷, I enjoy going out for a hike in the mountains and the beach.
+I love music, sports and cars.

 ## I make apps for Apple Products